 4. Neuromodulation: Dry needling can also affect the nervous system by altering how pain signals are processed.
 It may disrupt the cycle of pain signaling between the muscles and the brain, leading to pain relief.

-5. Release of Endorphins: Inserting the needle into the trigger point can also stimulate the release of endorphins, which are the body’s natural pain relievers.
+5. Release of Endorphins: Inserting the needle into the trigger point can also stimulate the release of endorphins, the body’s natural pain relievers.

 Dry Needling Pros and Cons